-In conjunction with this mission, the Office of Catechesis and Evangelization conducts training programs and offers support for parish and deanery directors or coordinators of religious education.
-It also assists in training school teachers and catechists in the use of the Diocesan Religion Curriculum.
+In conjunction with this mission, the Office for Catechesis and Evangelization conducts training programs and offers support for parish and deanery directors or coordinators of religious education.
+It also assists in training school teachers and catechists in the use of the Diocesan Religion Curriculum and Virtue Program.
 The Office maintains the curriculum library containing reference and audiovisual resources as well as coordinates the Diocesan Religion Certification Program.

-Finally, the Office of Catechesis and Evangelization oversees the work of Hmong Ministry and Ministry to Persons with Special Needs.
+Finally, the Office for Catechesis and Evangelization oversees the work of Hmong Ministry and Ministry to Persons with Special Needs.

 Faith Help – Is Evangelization Scary?

 “Last Sunday our pastor said we need to evangelize more as Catholics.
 What does that mean — surely not going door-to-door?”
 Most Catholics are generally frightened by the word “evangelization.”
 It conjures up images of street-corner preachers or clean-cut young men in black suits and ties ringing doorbells.
 It’s highly unlikely your pastor had that […]

 Are you really happy?

 Someone recently said this to me: “On paper, my life is perfect.
 I have a family, a house, a nice car and have been successful in my job.
 But still I feel like something is missing.
 I should be happy; what am I doing wrong?”
 Everybody feels this way at some point, because happiness is such […]